frabjous/open-guide-editor/doc/settings.md

 Routine commands can use any programs installed on the server which the server user can execute, and are passed through a shell, so shell operators such as pipes `|` and combinations with `&&` can be used.

-For output extensions that OGE doesn’t know how to preview, such as `epub`, OGE will create a download button for the generated file, rather than an option for the previewer.
-Currently OGE only know how to preview html and pdf output files.

 You can use any file extension for the input, even those not already included in the default settings.
 For example, the following is a totally valid routine for previewing a simple php file that produces html, and will work as is.

 ```json